Atmananda Krishna Menon

 Śrĩ Atmananda (8 December 1883 – 14 May 1959), also referred as Sri Atmananda Krishna Menon, was an Indian sage, guru, and philosopher.
 He has been described by scholars as a "neo-Hindu".
 His teachings have become a foundation for a spiritual method called the Direct Path.

 Biography

 Source materials

 Nitya Tripta (S. Balakrishna Pillai), one of Menon’s disciples, included a detailed life sketch toward the end of a collection of Menon’s teachings.
 M.P.B.
 Nair, whose family became disciples when he was a child, included biographical material in his Rays of the Ultimate.
-Philip Renard included a biography in his “I” is a Door, an excellent synthesis of the teachings of Ramana Maharshi, Nisargadatta Maharaj and Menon (collectively known as the "Big Three" of 20th century Advaita Vedanta).
+Philip Renard included a biography in his “I” is a Door, a summary of the teachings of Ramana Maharshi, Nisargadatta Maharaj and Menon.
 N. Narayana Pilliai, Ph.D., included a biographical chapter in a book on Menon’s teachings concerning the direct path and “I”-principle.

 Early life

 He was born as P. Krishna Menon in 1883 at Cherukulathu House, in Peringara, near Tiruvalla, in the state of Travancore, now a part of Kerala.

 After studying law, he became a Government Advocate and Inspector and District Superintendent of Police and remained in service until 1939.